You don’t need to buy an urn. In fact, there are plenty of everyday items you probably have in your house that can be used as a cremation urn.

 – You can divide the remains or use multiple items to get up to the 200 cubic inch mark

-The memory chest pictured above is the Burlini Studios Chippendale Chest Cremation Urn, which is designed for use as a memory chest in the top section with a separate chamber in the bottom for the cremated remains.
+The memory chest pictured above is an inexpensive item found online.
+At Urns Northwest, we have a variety of premium memory chests made in the USA and designed to honor your loved one.
+Some of these are designed for use as a memory chest in the top section with a separate chamber in the bottom for the cremated remains.
 You can browse more cremation urn and/or memory chest combos here.

 A classic Foglers 48 oz size will hold 86 cubic inches of remains.
 A perfect way to remember your dad, who would rise early every morning and have his cup of Folgers before heading off to work at the factory.
 This and a tea tin are perhaps ultimate everyday items to use as a cremation urn.

 Honor the craft beer connoisseur in your life with a personalized growler.
-These 64 ounce growlers hold 115 cubic inches, so this is perfect if you’re planning to divide the remains at all.
+The standard 64 ounce growlers hold 115 cubic inches, so this is perfect if you’re planning to divide the remains at all.
 You could also use two, perhaps one apiece for their favorite light and dark brews.

 SURVIVOR DRY BOX

 If your loved one was a survivalist, hiker, camper, or rafting enthusiast, you may have a dry box laying around.
-Even if you don’t already have one, this is a very inexpensive option that you can find easily for under $20.
+Even if you don’t already have one, this is a very inexpensive option that you can find easily online.
 This small dry box holds about 90 cubic inches, and the large version holds around 160.

 The standard large size for glass canning jars is 64 ounces, which is equal to 115 cubic inches.
 That means that a set of two 64oz glass jars will hold a little over the standard 200 cubic inches, coming in at 230.
 A set of 12 “regular” sized canning jars of 16 ounces will provide 346 cubic inches.